 BTEC Programs of Study

 Prepares students to repair and refinish motor vehicle bodies.
 The course includes chassis alignment, reconstruction of components and repainting.
-Prerequisites - good color differentiation, hand-eye coordination, manual dexterity.
-Note: not recommended for individuals with respiratory or allergy problems
+This is a two-year ASE Certified Program for this highly technical field.
+Prerequisites - good color differentiation, hand-eye coordination, manual dexterity; students must receive a "C" or better in Level I and complete the safety certification to enroll in Level II.
+Note: not recommended for individuals with respiratory or allergy problems.

 Prepares students to diagnose and repair motor vehicles.
-The course includes instruction in brake systems, engine tune-up and repair, electrical systems, cooling systems and suspensions.
+The course includes instruction in brake systems, engine tune-up and repair, electrical systems, cooling systems and suspension.
+This is an ASE Certified two-year program.
+After the successful completion of Level II, dual enrolled students will earn the Automotive Analysis and Repair Career Studies Certificate.
+Students must receive a "C" or better in Level I and complete the safety certification to enroll in Level II.
 Prerequisites - mechanical aptitude, knowledge of basic mathematics and ability to read technical manuals.

 Instructor: Phillip Simmons

 Designed to develop skills and training in carpentry, masonry, residential wiring and plumbing.
 Students learn to use, care for, handle safely, tools, machinery, equipment, and materials commonly used in all building trades areas.
+Students must receive a "c" or better in Level I and have completed the safety certification to enroll in Level II.
 Prerequisites - good basic math skills.

 Instructor: Sherry Crickenberger